Introduction

 Benefits in kind

 Eika Boligkreditt will not provide benefits in kind which exceed normal market practice in terms of type or value.
+The following main benefits provided today by Eika Boligkreditt are:

 • free newspapers/magazines